justincormack/frankenlibc/README.md

 Currently there are three userspace implementations included, NetBSD, Linux and FreeBSD, and one very basic baremetal implementation, qemu-arm.
-The supported architectures are x86\_64 and i386, with work in progress support for arm, powerpc and mips.
+The supported architectures are x86\_64, i386 and arm, with work in progress support for powerpc and mips.
 Additional implementations and architectures will be added soon.

 There is also an option to build a deterministic version with no random numbers and a fake